Marketing

 Why is B2B decision making emotionally charged?
 What role do information asymmetries and cognitive biases play in the way we assess value and risk, and build relationships of trust with our own buying committees?
 In this webinar, I share my perspective on these topics—and also learn a lot from the three other insightful speakers.

-Consumer Burnout Has Been Here All Along: Why it Matters to B2B Companies
+Consumer Burnout Has Been Here All Along: A Lesson on Business Foresight and Responsibility

 Economics, Marketing